Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 The dog may appear anxious or in distress.
 The dog may be breathing with an open mouth and with the neck extended.
 Dogs in respiratory distress may also have trouble lying down in certain positions and may prefer to sit, lie down on their stomach (sternal recumbency), or stand with their elbows wide apart.

-A medical condition that interferes with the dog's ability to breath effectively is called laryngeal paralysis.
+A medical condition that interferes with the dog's ability to breathe effectively is called laryngeal paralysis.
 In this condition, the muscles that normally pull the dog's airways open fail to function properly, leading to increased panting episodes (often out of context such as when it's cool, and the dog is calm), noisy panting, and the onset of a raspy-sounding bark.

 As the condition progresses, affected dogs have to work harder to breathe.
 The breathing becomes increasingly noisy.
-Affected dogs may appear anxious, and their facial expression becomes tense with the lips pulled back as if they are “smiling."
+Affected dogs may appear anxious, and their facial expression becomes tense with their lips pulled back as if they are “smiling."

 On top of laryngeal paralysis, other respiratory and cardiovascular conditions that may cause panting in dogs include infiltrative pulmonary disease, scarring of the lungs (fibrosis), fungal infections, pneumonia, a mass in the throat or neck, cancer, congestive heart failure, heart murmurs and arrhythmias, and pulmonary hypertension.